anthonymobile/njbuswatcher_2020/README.md

 ## NOW

 **route.html**

-- nav at top
+nav at top
+    -
-    - at buttons to jump to the page sections
+    - add buttons to jump to the page sections

-- top section
+top section
-    - verify only showing last 5 most recent stops
-    - tag approaching stop?
-    - sort most recent at top?
+    - add headsign, e.g. To Hoboken (bus 5630)
+    - add stop that we are approaching? (hard)
     - url_for link for from Bus header to --> trip.html

-    - bottom / 3rd column?
-    - restore route map
-- bottom section
+bottom section
     - stops listed in small cards with grade/performance summary  -- click to --> stop.html